AMANN23/CV/README.md

 ## Work Experience

-**A6 Motors** (January 2022 to February 2023)
+**MANN AutoCentre/A6 Motors** (July 2010 to July 2019/January 2022 to February 2023)
 _Assistant Automotive Technician, Administrator & Automobile Salesman_

-- Any experience, including roles and responsibilities and results achived in bullet point format.
+- Interacted with customers professionally by phone, email, and in-person to deliver accurate service information.
+- Servicing vehicles making sure the customers’ needs are met to a consummate standard.
+- Organising and structuring the workshop floor daily consequently boosting productivity levels to a higher standard.
+- Stock management and product quality inspection, completing all tasks within required timeframes.

 **Self-Employed Used Car Trader** (July 2014 to January 2020)
 _Used Cars Trader_